epctex/trustradius-scraper/README.md

 - `mode`: (Optional) (String) Mode that is required when you provide a search keyword.
 Can be `all`, `product` or `vendor`.

+- `includeReviews`: (Optional) (Boolean) Adding reviews into the product objects is optional and by default it is `false`.
+If you want to scrape the reviews of the companies, then you can set this option as `true`.

 - `startUrls`: (Optional) (Array) List of Trustradius URLs.
 You should only provide user, product, vendor or search URLs.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
 Default is `Infinite`.
 This is applies to all `search` request and `startUrls` individually.